MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/netadapter/Enable-NetAdapterRss.md

 ## DESCRIPTION
 The **Enable-NetAdapterRss** cmdlet enables receive side scaling (RSS) on the network adapter.
 RSS is a scalability technology that distributes the receive network traffic among multiple processors by hashing the header of the incoming packet.
-Without RSS in Windows Server 2008 and later, network traffic is received on the first processor which can quickly reach full utilization limiting receive network throughput.
+If RSS is disabled, network traffic is processed on a single processor core.
+This may impact network performance as the processor utilization increases.

 ## EXAMPLES